 “Of course, playing in the PBA Finals, we lost and I learned a lot.
 But it definitely feels good to come here and get a win over New Zealand.”

-His teammates and coaching staff also provided crucial support, helping the veteran forward deliver in crunch time and snap the Philippines’ four-game losing streak against New Zealand in FIBA-sanctioned events—a drought that started in 2016.
+His teammates and coaching staff also provided crucial support, helping the veteran forward deliver in crunch time.
+Together, the team snapped the Philippines’ four-game losing streak against New Zealand in FIBA-sanctioned events – a drought that started in 2016.

 “I’m just happy for the team, happy for the country.
 Have we ever beaten New Zealand?
 It feels great.
 Coach Tim came in with a great game plan for us, we’ve been in the training camp for the last couple of days,” said Brownlee.